holmesconsulting/geekonfilm/_posts/2022-11-01-let-the-right-one-in.md

 author: robbie
 categories: [ "film review", "home viewing"]
 tags: ["spooky season", streaming, physical, bluray]
-image: "assets/images/posters/let-the-right-one-in-og.jpg"
+image: "assets/images/review/let-the-right-one-in-og.jpg"
+square-image: "assets/images/review/let-the-right-one-in-sq.jpg"
-review-image: "assets/images/posters/let-the-right-one-in.jpg"
+review-image: "assets/images/review/let-the-right-one-in.jpg"
 amazon-physical: https://amzn.to/3eDM1jO
 amazon-video: https://amzn.to/3gaWl3c
-description: The best horror film I have seen this year, there is more humanity, intimacy and believable scenes in this film and all the others I have watched.
+description: The best horror film I have seen this year, there is more humanity, intimacy and believable scenes in this film then in all the others I have watched.
 featured: true
 hidden: true
-rating: 4.5
+rating: 5
 comments: false
 synopsis: "Set in 1982 in the suburb of Blackeberg, Stockholm, twelve-year-old Oskar is a lonely outsider, bullied at school by his classmates; at home, Oskar dreams of revenge against a trio of bullies.
 He befriends his twelve-year-old, next-door neighbor Eli, who only appears at night in the snow-covered playground outside their building."
 youtube: BoPJJSXZDEM